Platformus/Platformus-Docs/fundamentals/platformus_core/users.rst

 ~~~~~~~~~~~~~~~~~~

 ``Secret`` is optional and can be used to store any additional information.
 For example, it stores passwords (as hashes)
 for the email and password credential type.
-If you need to change the password, just type it in this field.
+If you need to change the password, just type it into this field.
 Don’t forget to set the :guilabel:`Apply PBKDF2 hashing to secret` checkbox to apply hashing,
 otherwise your password will be saved as plain text and signing in won’t work (as it compares hashes).